RexRonin/RexRonin.github.io/_drafts/2015-01-16-droid-rage-v1.markdown

         ((ViewGroup)_rootView.getParent()).removeView(_rootView);
     }

 So.
-Like the comment says, IF I have just been popped off the back stack, I have to go and remove **myself** from my parent (which had better damn well be an instance of `ViewGroup`) so that when we return the existing `_rootView` the **framework** won't just throw and exception and crash our app.
+Like the comment says, IF I have just been popped off the back stack, I have to go and remove **myself** from my parent (which had better damn well be an instance of `ViewGroup`) so that when we return the existing `_rootView` the **framework** won't just throw and exception an crash our app.
 And people wonder why Android applications seem to crash alot.

 Adding insult to injury in this is that this behaviour is just *not mentioned* in the official documentation.
 It just blithly says: